-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the resignation of the following Translators/Interpreters for the 2018-19 school year:"
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the resignation of the following Translators/Interpreters for the 2018-19 school year:"

 Huang, Xiaojuan (Jenny)